 Library – Path from the Logical acquisition

-/private/var/mobile/Media/ or Media folder is also the important location which could provide artifacts like audio and pictures created by the user.
+/private/var/mobile/Media/ or Media folder is also the important location that can provide artifacts like audio and pictures created by the user.

 Contacts, Application related to personal contacts in SQLite database file format are available in Library folder of AddressBook folder.
 Two important databases are available in this folder one is AddressBook.sqlitedb and second AddressBookImages.sqlitedb.

-AddressBook.sqlitedb database file provides details like name, surname, email address, phone number of each contact.
+AddressBook.sqlitedb database file provides details like name, surname, email address and phone number of each contact.
 This information is saved in tables.
-Main tables are ABPerson and ABMultiValue.
+The main tables are ABPerson and ABMultiValue.